OctoPrint/octoprint.org/security/index.md

 ## Severity scoring

-Score the severity of OctoPrint using [CVSS3.1](https://www.first.org/cvss/v3.1/specification-document).
+If you are familiar with [CVSS3.1](https://www.first.org/cvss/v3.1/specification-document), then please provide the score of the vulnerability in your report in the shape of a vector string.
 There's a calculator [here](https://www.first.org/cvss/calculator/3.1).
-Provide the vector string in your report.
+If you are not sure how or unable to score a vulnerability, state that in your report and we will look into it.

-Please make yourself familiar with CVSS *first* (we strongly recommend reading specification and also [the Scoring Guide](https://www.first.org/cvss/v3.1/user-guide#Scoring-Guide)), as we will not accept reports that do not use it, or use it incorrectly.
-If you are not sure how to score a vulnerability, please ask us.
+If you intend to provide a score yourself, please make yourself familiar with CVSS *first* (we strongly recommend reading [Specification](https://www.first.org/cvss/v3.1/specification-document) and [Scoring Guide](https://www.first.org/cvss/v3.1/user-guide#Scoring-Guide)), as we will not accept reports that use it incorrectly.

 When scoring Attack Vector, use `Adjacent` as a maximum.
 OctoPrint is supposed to be deployed in a secure private network.
 Deployments on the public internet or other hostile networks are considered a severe misconfiguration, not the default deployment scenario.
 We also stress this point in several places in the FAQ and OctoPrint itself.